Medically reviewed by Drugs.com. Last updated on Sep 12, 2022.

 Do not keep outdated medicine or medicine no longer needed.

-diflunisal may raise your risk of having a heart attack or stroke.
-This is more likely in people who already have heart disease.
-People who use diflunisal for a long time might also have a higher risk .
+Diflunisal may raise your risk of having a heart attack or stroke.
+This is more likely in people who already have heart disease or in people who use diflunisal for a long time.

-diflunisal may cause bleeding in your stomach or intestines.
+Diflunisal may cause bleeding in your stomach or intestines.
 These problems can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years old, if you are in poor health, or if you are using certain other medicines (a steroid or a blood thinner) .
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years old, if you are in poor health, or if you are using certain other medicines (eg, steroids or a blood thinner).

-diflunisal can cause a rare but serious illness called Reye's syndrome.
+Diflunisal can cause a rare but serious condition called Reye's syndrome.
 It occurs mostly in children and teenagers, but can affect someone at any age.
 Do not give diflunisal to anyone who has chicken pox or symptoms of a virus or the flu, unless your doctor has told you to.
 If a child has behavior changes along with nausea and vomiting while using diflunisal, .

-Possible warning signs of some serious side effects that can occur during treatment with diflunisal may include swelling of the face, fingers, feet, and/or lower legs; severe stomach pain, black, tarry stools, and/or vomiting of blood or material that looks like coffee grounds; unusual weight gain; yellow skin or eyes; decreased urination; bleeding or bruising; and/or skin rash.
-Also, signs of serious heart problems could occur such as chest pain, tightness in chest, fast or irregular heartbeat, unusual flushing or warmth of skin, weakness, or slurring of speech.
-Stop taking diflunisal and check with your doctor immediately if you notice any of these warning signs .
+Possible warning signs of some serious side effects that can occur during treatment with diflunisal may include swelling of the face, fingers, feet, and/or lower legs, severe stomach pain, black, tarry stools, vomiting of blood or material that looks like coffee grounds, unusual weight gain, yellow skin or eyes, decreased urination, bleeding or bruising, or skin rash.
+Also, signs of serious heart problems could occur including chest pain or tightness, fast or irregular heartbeat, unusual flushing or warmth of skin, weakness, or slurring of speech.
+Check with your doctor immediately if you notice any of these warning signs.

-Before having any kind of surgery or medical tests, tell your doctor that you are taking diflunisal.
-It may be necessary for you to stop treatment for a while, or to change to a different nonsteroidal anti-inflammatory drug before your procedure .
+Before having any kind of surgery or medical tests, tell your doctor that you are using diflunisal.
+It may be necessary for you to stop treatment for a while, or to change to a different NSAID before your procedure.